c-o-pr/ddrescue-helper/README.md

 Another option is `dd(1)`.
 This old-school utility is available on every Unix variant and can write single blocks.
 Using it I found I could write a disk block with a read error and read it back (this is not just a matter of caching, although from a certain point of view it may not matter).
 This allowed me to regain access to an unmountable drive and recover needed contents without making a full drive copy.

 Entrée **GNU ddrescue**.
 This is an indispensable tool for recovering data from failing drives.
-As it works, it creates a domain MAP of unreadable extents pared down to specific bad blocks.
-Compared to SMART, it's far simpler and more consistent to use, it's drive hardware agnostic, and you can control scope from recovery of a whole drive, a partition, or a file, then parse the domain MAP into a bad block list for use with `dd`.
+As it works, it creates a domain map of unreadable extents pared down to specific bad blocks.
+Compared to SMART, it's far simpler and more consistent to use, it's drive hardware agnostic, and you can control scope from recovery of a whole drive, a partition, or a file, then parse the domain map into a bad block list for use with `dd`.
 This gave rise to ZAP capability.

 When making a partition or full drive copy, it's very important that the source and destination filesystem metadata remains in a consistent state until the copy is complete.
 Not only must the devices be unmounted, but copying may be interrupted by a timeout, spontaneous drive disconnection, a system crash, or you way want to intentionally stop a copy.
 This necessitates a prohibition on auto-mount so that copying may be resumed.
 Before re-mounting a volume, it's wise to check it for consistency.
 This gave rise to UNMOUNT, MOUNT and FSCK.

 While working with a problem HFS+ drive, I came across the -B option for `fsck.hfs(8)`, which accepts a list of block addresses and reports which files the blocks belong to.
-It turns out that tools exist to do this for NTFS and ext2/3/4. `GNU ddrescue` can also generate a rate-log, which, similar to the domain MAP, can be converted into a block list and fed to filesystem tools to find files affected by drive regions with slow reads.
+It turns out that tools exist to do this for NTFS and ext2/3/4. `GNU ddrescue` can also generate a rate-log, which, similar to the domain map, can be converted into a block list and fed to filesystem tools to find files affected by drive regions with slow reads.
 This gave rise to the REPORT capability.

 PLOT is merely a parsing of the GNU ddrescue rate-log into a bar-graph formatted for a dumb terminal using gnuplot.